bjarne/PixoFLOW/README.md

 ### Creating Diagrams

 1. **Add Items**:
-   - Press the "+" button on the top right menu, the library of components will appear on the left
+   - Press the "+" button on the top right menu to open the organized component library
-   - Drag and drop components from the library onto the canvas
+   - Browse 15 professional categories: Pixotope Systems, Video Infrastructure, Network Infrastructure, Cameras & Capture, Display Systems, and more
+   - Click any component (e.g., "Media Server", "LED Wall", "Camera CCU") to place it
+   - Components automatically get descriptive names - no more "Untitled" nodes!
    - Or right-click on the grid and select "Add node"

 2. **Connect Items**: